EIN 58-1320590

 Tpac entered into an agreement with the state of Tennessee & the Tennessee Performing Arts foundation in 1978.
 The initial agreement established tpac principally for the purpose of presenting quality Arts entertainment & education to Tennessee residents through the operation of the Tennessee Performing Arts Center.
 Tpac has administrative control over the operations and functions of the four theaters located in two buildings in downtown nashville.
 In addition to its role with the state of Tennessee, tpac operates several program initiatives including seven Arts education programs, public offerings such as a broadway series, concerts, comedy shows, etc. Additionally, tpac rents its facilities to three Performing Arts resident companies - the nashville opera association, nashville ballet, and the nashville repertory theatre, all three of which are non-profit organizations.
 Tpac also rents its facilities to outside promoters for events in which the promoters are at risk, and to the state of Tennessee (with rent waived) for state events.
 To support public programming, tpac operates its own ticketing services.
 Tpac supports its mission of providing Arts, culture and education for the community by fundraising from individuals, corporations, government and foundations.

 Tpac's wolf trap early learning through the Arts program brings arts-based classroom residencies to preschools and head start centers.
 Teaching artists and teachers use Arts instruction to target early childhood developmental goals and help children learn.
-The number of in-person residency visits with teaching artists was reduced or modified for virtual or outdoor interaction to respond to the learning requirements and health and safety protocols of each individual Center.
-A total of 761 children and teachers participated in wolf trap in 2022-2023 at no charge to them (941 children and teachers in 2021-2022).
+A total of 759 children and teachers participated in wolf trap in 2023-2024 at no charge to them (761 children and teachers in 2022-2023).

 The spotlight awards celebrates, supports, and grows the artistry and capacity of high school musical theatre programs in Tennessee.
 Through the program, high school theatre students and teachers participate in workshops and development opportunities with theatre professionals, and their school musicals are evaluated by a diverse panel of adjudicators.
-The program culminates in may when exemplary work is recognized with the spotlight awards ceremony at tpac, where the top contenders for "outstanding musical" perform and honors are presented in a variety of categories, including "outstanding lead actor and "outstanding lead actress."
+The program culminates in may when exemplary work is recognized with the spotlight awards ceremony at tpac, where the top contenders for "outstanding musical" perform and honors are presented in a variety of categories, including two who are recognized as "outstanding lead performer."
 The recipients of these two awards then move on to national consideration for the jimmy awards in new york.
-In 2022-2023, 44 high schools and 3,738 students participated in the program, including more than 1,800 attending the live spotlight awards ceremony at tpac. (in 2021-2022, 27 high schools and more than 1,500 students participated in spotlight activities provided by tpac.)
+In 2023-2024, 53 Tennessee high schools and 3,082 students participated in the program, including more than 1,800 attending the live spotlight awards ceremony at tpac. (in 2022-23, 44 high schools and 3,738 students participated in spotlight activities provided by tpac.)

-Camps & adventures were launched in 2022-2023 to build interest and engagement in the Performing Arts for families and youth.
+Camps & adventures build interest and engagement in the Performing Arts for families and youth.
 Tpac's summer musical theater camps started in july of 2022.
-Six week-long camps immersed children aged 8-11 in musical theater performance and traditions in july 2022 and june 2023.
+In the summer of 2024, camp tpac offered seven week-long day camps to immerse children aged 8-18 in musical theater performance and traditions.
 Arts adventures provided 90-minute immersive workshops for youth on a series of weekends in tpac's johnson theater.
-Tpac's camps and adventures reached 329 youth and families in 2022-2023.
+Tpac's camps and adventures reached 411 youth and families in 2023-24.
+(329 youth and families participated in 2022-23.)

 Who funds Tennessee Performing Arts Center (TPAC)